-This industry-specific bill would require that, before an entertainment work permit is issued to minors, the parents of minors aged 14 to 17 years must complete sexual harassment training provided by the DFEH or other legally-compliant training and convey this information to the minor.
-The training would need to be provided in a language the person can understand whenever reasonably possible, and would recommend that the age-eligible minor be present as the parent or guardian receives the training.
+This industry-specific bill would require that, before an entertainment work permit is issued to minors, the parents of minors aged 14 to 17 years must ensure the minors complete sexual harassment training provided by the DFEH (including its online training) or other legally-compliant training.
+The training would need to be provided in a language the person can understand whenever reasonably possible.